If you have technical issues with your Medtronic insulin pump or continuous glucose monitoring (CGM) system, call our 24-hour hotline: 1-800-284-4416.

 Note: The program only includes insulin pumps and does not include blood glucose meters or CGM devices.

 Make sure you have plenty of extra insulin pump supplies in advance of travel.
-Keep in mind that depending on your insurance and quantity of supplies, it may take up to 14 days to get a supply refill prior to your trip.

 Use the following checklist as a guideline to remind you of important items you may need to take: